TangoDown/Disguies/README.md

-To install create a folder path
-Then download and put the disguies folder in your addons
+To install download and put the disguies folder in your addons